jeffsim/typescript-gulp-sample/readme.md

 1. User triggers a build in VS Code (e.g. presses shift+Command+B or shift+control+B, depending on your OS)
 2. VS Code looks in tasks.json and finds the default task to run; in the above case, it's "build-duality"
-3. VS Code loads gulpfile.js and interprets it (note: could be cached for all I know), which registres tasks callbacks; in this case, for "build-duality"
+3. VS Code loads gulpfile.js and interprets it (note: could be cached for all I know), which registers task callbacks; in this case, for "build-duality"
 4. VS Code calls the function associated with the "build-duality" string in the code immediately above
 5. 'test' gets written to the console.